seantiz/obsidian_egv_plugin/README.md

 # Support

 Please post an issue or get in touch if you find any bugs.
-I've made a pretty big update for version 1.2.2 but I've yet to complete testing, so this plugin is still in beta.
+I've made a pretty big update for version 1.2.2 (we're now at 1.2.3) but I've yet to complete testing, so this plugin is still in beta.

 I'll be the first to admit I use Gephi (and .dot graphs) a couple of times a year at most, so I'm much less likely to notice if there are any problems in EGV's .dot workflow.